Updated: Jul 3

 Run ng build to make sure manifest.json is indeed present in dist directory.

-Time to load it to Chrome and watch it working:
+Time to load it into Chrome and watch it working:

 Open the Extensions Management page by navigating to chrome://extensions.